semaphoreci/docs/custom-ci-cd-environment-with-docker_5caf3f432c7d3a392f9ceb50.md

 - The container is Linux based
 - `bash >= 3.0` is installed in the image
 - `git >= 2.0` is installed in the image
+- `openssh-client` is installed in the image

 To enable caching support, the following requirements need to be met:

 - `lftp` is installed in the main image
+- `coreutils` is installed in the main image

 To enable running Docker-in-Docker the `docker` executable needs to be installed.